 - Step One: power the dab rig on.

-- Step Two: select your optimal temperature.
-Remember, you don’t want to overheat it, especially if it’s dry herb.
+- Step Two: Select your optimal temperature.
+Remember, you don’t want to overheat it, especially if it’s a dry herb.

 - Wait while it heats up to the optimal temperature.